By Alexis Farah

 The results are disheartening, to say the least, given how easy it is to keep your skin safe.
 “Just wearing sunscreen will decrease the risk of developing skin cancer,” stresses Francesca Fusco, MD, assistant clinical professor of dermatology at Mount Sinai School of Medicine in New York.
 “We are fortunate that, as consumers, we have a way of decreasing that risk with sunscreen.”

 And if the doc’s urgings aren’t enough to convert you to an SPF die-hard, maybe the label updates and clarified information will be convincing enough for you to take sunscreen as seriously as you do summer Fridays.

-- Even darker skin tones need to cover up.
 Don’t use your skin tone as an excuse to skip the SPF.
-Studies show that the darkest-toned skin is an SPF 13.4, while Caucasian skin comes in at around SPF 3.4.
+Studies show that the darkest toned skin is an SPF 13.4, while Caucasian skin comes in at around SPF 3.4.
 And according to the FDA’s final ruling in 2011, these numbers are not high enough for a sunscreen to be able to claim that it prevents sunburn, accelerated skin aging, or skin cancer, says Adam Friedman, MD, FAAD, associate professor of dermatology at the George Washington School of Medicine and Health Sciences.
 Use this cheat sheet to find a sunscreen that’s right for you.

-- Never, ever use sunscreen to create body art.
 There’s a baffling new trend growing around the country in which people are using the presence of UV light – and lack thereof – to create sunburn tattoos on their bodies.
-This results is burns in different shapes or outlines based on where sunscreen is positioned.
+This result is burning in different shapes or outlines based on where sunscreen is positioned.
 There is a right way to apply sunscreen, and that’s just not it.